 Once you have completed an EMT course and become a certified EMT in California, you should gain work experience, preferably with a local EMS provider.
 Most paramedic programs prefer prehospital EMT experience of paramedic program applicants.
 Paramedics are healthcare professionals licensed by the State of California Emergency Medical Services Authority.

 You should also take the prerequisite course, Biology 106 (college level Human Anatomy and Physiology with lab).
-It is recommended that you take an ECG course, such as ECGT 101, prior to enrolling in the paramedic program.
-A preparation for paramedic course, such as EMT 104, is also advised.
+It is recommended that you take an ECG course, such as ECGT 101, prior to applying to the paramedic program.